iFrankXue/blog.frankxue.ca/_posts/2024-08-01-project-sql-jobs-analyst.md

 # Introduction

-This is my first 📊 data analysis project with sql, following the steps of the tutorial video "[SQL for Data Analytics - Learn SQL in 4 Hours](https://www.youtube.com/watch?v=7mz73uXD9DA)" uploaded by 👨[Luke Barousse](https://github.com/lukebarousse). 👍 Thanks to this fantastic tutorial video, I steped into the whole process of a project.
+This is my first 📊 data analysis project with sql, following the steps of the tutorial video "[SQL for Data Analytics - Learn SQL in 4 Hours](https://www.youtube.com/watch?v=7mz73uXD9DA)" uploaded by 👨[Luke Barousse](https://github.com/lukebarousse). 👍 Thanks to this fantastic tutorial video, I stepped into the whole process of a project.
 Meanwhile, I also engaged with SQLite 📊 and PostgreSQL 🐘 with the first time.

 This project mainly focus on the datasets of job market.
 Keeping eye on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and where 📈 high demand meets high-salary in data analytics.